iansedano/iansedano.github.io/_hidden/2020-06-05-extended_cv.markdown

 I am a experienced well-rounded professional who is technically oriented.
 I have had varied experiences throughout my life and have been exposed to many different people and cultures.

-Every road leads me to IT.
-Its my ease with software, hardware and my enthusiasm that has led me to start searching for a position in the industry.
+I have gathered many skills, from artistic to technical, but every road of my interest eventually leads me to IT.
+That has led me to search for a position in the industry.

 I am someone who is very good at clarifying a realistic goal, able to break down complex problems and to consider edge-cases that deserve consideration.
 I am highly organized, enjoying catching small problems before they become large.
-My judgement has come to be trusted as careful and measured.
+My judgement has come to be trusted as technical, careful and measured.

 Nothing gives me more of a feeling of purpose than learning about new concepts, ideas, technologies and tools.
-I have initiative, having implemented IT solutions with all my employers, teaching them tricks, creating websites for them and automating processes they thought were not possible.
+I have initiative, having implemented IT solutions with all my employers, teaching them tricks, creating websites for them and automating processes they thought were impossible.
 I am not afraid to get stuck in.
 Whether that takes the form of rolling up my sleeves and cleaning up a spill, or diving into a highly technical manual.
 If it needs to be done to get where we want to be, I am willing to do it.

 Finally, I am good with people, as someone who is humble, trustworthy, patient - someone who **listens**.
 My leadership style is based on mutual understanding and co-operation.
 I believe that if everyone fully understands what the goals are, progress arises naturally.

 ## Professional goals

+I would like to be able to work with many aspects of the development cycle, the full-stack, the design philosophy, its maintenance and the business of it.

+I want to get stuck into a junior position as soon as possible to solidify my skills and start contributing to software.

 I would like to work for a company where diversity is valued, and yet where there is a large overlap in values and objectives.
 Where mistakes are made and learnt from.
 Where I can be held accountable, but also be given freedom to think and work.

-I would like to work within the IT industry developing a product.
-I would like to be able to learn about all aspects of the development cycle, the full-stack, the hardware, the design philosophy, the maintenance, the support.
-While there is more to learn, I am motivated to do it

 ## Soft Skills